imbcmdth/swizzle/README.md

 //-- remapping of parameters in a "from" sense.

 //-- In other words, the array specifies where the parameter
-//-- in that position in the original gets its value *from*.
+//-- in that position in the original function's parameter list
+//-- obtains its value *from* in the new function's arguments.

 //-- Some examples to help illustrate the *from* quality: